 But Adams’ zeal for a virtuous America was real, founded in a deeply religious upbringing in the Congregational Church.
 He was sadly disappointed by what he saw as moral decay following the Revolution.
 In particular, the last Puritan opposed the push to bring theatre to Boston, attacks on the city’s cherished public town meeting and the start of a libertine society that elevated flash over substance.

 An early irritant to Adams emerged in 1784 when a group of young people decided Boston needed more entertainment.
 It needed to be more like New York and Philadelphia.
 They created the Sans Souci (Without Care) Club to bring merriment and mirth to the city.

-A play critical of the club was circulated: Sans Souci, Alias Free and Easy: or an Evening’s Peep into a Polite Circle.
+A play critical of the club circulated: Sans Souci, Alias Free and Easy: or an Evening’s Peep into a Polite Circle.
 The character Little Pert speaks for the supporters of the club:

-Damn the old musty rules of decency and decorum – national characters – Spartan virtues – Republican principles – they are all calculated for rigid manners, and Cromwellian days; – they are as disgusting as old orthodoxy:
+Damn the old musty rules of decency and decorum – national characters – Spartan virtues – Republican principles – they are all calculated for rigid manners, and Cromwellian days; – they are as disgusting as old orthodoxy.

-Fashion and etiquette are more agreeable to my idea of life – this is the independence I aim at – the free and easy air which so distinguishes the man of fashion, from the self-formal republican – the court style – the je ne sai quoi – give me but this and way with all your buckram of Presbyterianism.
+Fashion and etiquette are more agreeable to my idea of life – this is the independence I aim at – the free and easy air which so distinguishes the man of fashion, from the self-formal republican – the court style – the je ne sais quoi – give me but this and way with all your buckram of Presbyterianism.

 For all the anger the club caused, it had few outward impacts on the city.
 It was merely a private forum for club members to indulge themselves.